Molecular-Biophysics-Database/mbdb-docs/pages/index.md

-# Welcome to the docomentation of MBDB!
+# Welcome to the documentation of MBDB!

-Dinosaurs are still cool
+Dinosaurs are still cool, but automatic search generation is cooler